juhasev/sample-ninja-help/segments.md

 If you like you can sort the segment by last modified simply clicking on the colum header.

+> If you want this segment to be also published as filter turn the filter option on.

-> Only if you enable filter option will the segment be available in filters througout the application.
-Please also note that when segment is used in the filter context no business rules are applied.
+> When used in the filter context the business rules are no longer automatically applied!